Speed is changing the way golf is played.

 Plus, swinging fast and hard is fun.
 There isn’t much more satisfying than seeing your hard work pay off as you bomb a drive down the fairway.

-But how do you actually increase speed?
+But how do you actually increase swing speed?

 Let’s break it down…

-First, why is speed so important?
+But first, why is speed so important?

 Because extra speed makes golf a little easier.
 When you have more speed, you hit it longer off the tee and have shorter approach shots.
 Which makes it easier to get on the green and closer proximity to the pin… which should lead to lower scores.